77 Cents to the Dollar

 Today, on average, full-time working women in America earn 77 cents for every dollar earned by men. <strong>Share this graphic if you agree it's time for equal pay for women.</strong>See the full Infographic

 The modern family looks different than it ever has before.
 In 63 percent of families with children, all parents work.
 32 percent of families with children are single-parent families.
 And yet, most moms and dads don't have access to paid leave or flexible workplaces.
-On average, women are still earning 77 cents to every dollar a man doing the same work earns.
+On average, women who work full-time are still earning just 78 cents for every dollar a man doing the same work earns.

 It's time for workplace policies that give all workers the best chance to succeed at work and at home.

 The President is taking action, with a new set of proposals to give working families the flexibility to balance their families and jobs, and giving all Americans the opportunity to earn sick days.
 Learn more about that set of proposals here.